-What’s an IRA Rollover?
+What is an IRA Rollover?

 An IRA rollover is the movement of funds from a qualified plan, like a 401(k) or 403(b), to an IRA.
 This scenario could come up when changing jobs or when switching accounts for reasons such as wanting lower fees and more investment options.

 People generally roll their funds over so that their retirement money doesn’t lose its tax-deferred status.
 But, let’s say you leave your job and want to withdraw the money from your 401(k) so you can use it to pay some bills.
-In this case, you’d be taxed on the money and possibly receive a penalty for withdrawing funds before age 59 ½.
+In this case, you’d be taxed on the money and also receive a penalty for withdrawing funds before age 59 ½.

-First, you may choose a direct rollover, which is the moving of funds directly from a qualified retirement plan to your IRA, without your ever touching the money.
+First, you may choose a direct rollover, which is the moving of funds directly from a qualified retirement plan to your IRA, without ever touching the money.
 Your original company may move these funds electronically or by sending a check to your IRA provider.
 With a direct rollover you don’t have to pay taxes or early distribution penalties since your funds move directly from one tax-sheltered account to another.

 The second option is an indirect rollover.
 In this case, you withdraw money from your original retirement account by requesting a check made out to your name, then deposit it into your new IRA later.